 We are more than one hundred days into lockdown here in metro Melbourne — and it’s been going on even longer in the unlucky postcodes where the virus landed after the hotel quarantine breaches.
 That makes it a good time to look back at what we learned from the first wave to guide us through the second, and what more we’ve learned from the second lockdown, one of the longest and strictest anywhere in the world.

-It’s important to bear in mind one striking characteristic of this virus: it spreads in clusters.
-Between 10 and 20 per cent of cases are believed to be responsible for 80 per cent of infections via “superspreader” events, which happen when a symptomatic person with a high viral load is coughing, sneezing or talking loudly in a group of people in a poorly ventilated environment.
-An estimated two-thirds or more of infected people, on the other hand, don’t pass on the virus at all.
+We need to bear in mind one striking characteristic of this virus: it spreads in clusters.
+Between 10 and 20 per cent of cases are believed to be responsible for 80 per cent of infections via “superspreader” events.
+These happen when a symptomatic person with a high viral load is coughing, sneezing or talking loudly in a group of people in a poorly ventilated environment.
+By contrast, most infected people don’t pass on the virus at all.

 Uncontrolled, the R value for this coronavirus is somewhere between two and three, depending on the setting, which means the caseload more than doubles each five to six days.
 Once you have 200 cases, you will quickly get to 400 and then 800 within the space of just ten days.
 Get R below one, and the outbreak peters out.